Table of Contents Hide

 Age: They are common in children and older individuals (60+ years of age).

-Gender: Men have increased risk of brain cancer.
-However, there are few types which are found more in women.
+Gender: Men have an increased risk of brain cancer.
+However, there are a few types that are found more in women.

-Genetic Background: There are few of them that show increased linkage to genetic inheritance.
+Genetic Background: There are a few of them that show increased linkage to genetic inheritance.

-Environmental Exposure: This is one of the most crucial risk factors that leads to the brain cancer.
-Exposure to chemicals likes solvents, pesticides (through inhalation or indirectly by consuming them) either at home or at work is one of the primary risk factors.
-Other environmental causes like allergens, viruses and infections might also lead to this disease.
+Environmental Exposure: This is one of the most crucial risk factors that lead to brain cancer.
+Exposure to chemicals like solvents, and pesticides (through inhalation or indirectly by consuming them) either at home or at work is one of the primary risk factors.
+Other environmental causes like allergens, viruses, and infections might also lead to this disease.

-People with compromised immune system such as those suffering from AIDS are more likely to have this condition
+People with the compromised immune systems such as those suffering from AIDS are more likely to have this condition

 Radiation Therapy to the head received previously for any treatment can increase the risk of brain cancer

 Did you know?
-Cell phone usage DOES NOT increase the risk of brain tumor.
+Cell phone usage DOES NOT increase the risk of brain tumors.
 There has been no scientific proof.
-Although the usage of cell phone has grown drastically in last 10 years, the incidence of brain tumor has not seen a significant rise.
+Although the usage of cell phones has grown drastically in the last 10 years, the incidence of brain tumors has not seen a significant rise.